Schumer Urges Senate To Take Legal Action Over Justice Department’s Staggered Epstein Files Release

 Blanche, the Justice Department’s second-in-command, also defended its decision to remove several files related to the case from its public webpage, including a photograph showing Trump, less than a day after they were posted.

-Blanche said the documents were removed because they also showed victims of Epstein.
-Blanche said the Trump photo and the other documents will be reposted once redactions are made to protect survivors.
+Blanche said the documents were removed because of a concern that they might also show victims of Epstein.
+Blanche said the Trump photo and the other documents would be reposted once redactions, if necessary, were made to protect survivors.

+The Trump photograph was returned to the public webpage without alterations Sunday after it was determined that a concern by some government workers that victims may have been depicted in the picture proved unfounded, the Justice Department said.

 “We are not redacting information around President Trump, around any other individual involved with Mr. Epstein, and that narrative, which is not based on fact at all, is completely false,” Blanche told NBC’s “Meet the Press.”